SiddharthVenkataraman/Hornsgatan/docs/Workflow.md

 *   **Simulation Cost/Error:** This metric quantifies how well the SUMO simulation output, using a given set of vehicle parameters, matches the real-world detector data for a specific vehicle or data entry.
 It is calculated as a numerical value that the optimizer attempts to minimize.
 A lower value indicates a closer match between the simulated and real observations.
 Based on the `features_calib.py` implementation, the formula for the cost function is:
     $$(t_{sim} - t_{real})^2 + (v_{sim} - v_{real})^2$$
 *   **Calibration Iterations and Best Parameters:** In this project's calibration process, the Bayesian optimizer (skopt) runs for a fixed number of iterations (`iteration` parameter) for each data entry.
 During these iterations, the optimizer proposes different sets of vehicle parameters (depart time and speed factor) to minimize the simulation cost/error.
-After completing all iterations, the set of parameters that yielded the lowest cost/error encountered throughout the iterations is selected as the 'calibrated' or **Best Found Parameters for Entry**.
+After completing all iterations, the set of parameters that resulted in the lowest simulation cost/error encountered throughout the iterations is selected as the 'calibrated' or **Best Found Parameters for Entry**.
     Where:
     *   $ t_{sim} $ and $ v_{sim} $ are the simulated vehicle detection time and speed.
     *   $ t_{real} $ and $ v_{real} $ are the real observed detector time and speed.